Dene–Yeniseian languages: Sino-Tibetan

-Edward Vajda's Dene–Yeniseian proposal outlined in A Siberian link with Na-Dene languages included a footnote where he dismissed hypothetical language families such as Altaic, Amerind, Khoisan, Nilo-Saharan, and Athabaskan–Eyak–Tlingit (Haida with Na-Dene) as "urban legends".
+Edward Vajda's Dene–Yeniseian proposal outlined in A Siberian link with Na-Dene languages included a footnote where he dismissed hypothetical language families such as Altaic, Amerind, Khoisan, Nilo-Saharan, and Na-Dene when including Haida, as "urban legends".
 However, he suggested that the possibility of a relationship between Sino-Tibetan and Na-Dene or Yeniseian might warrant serious investigation.

 As noted by Tailleur and Werner, some of the earliest proposals of genetic relations of Yeniseian, by M.A.
 Castrén (1856), James Byrne (1892), and G.J.
 Ramstedt (1907), suggested that Yeniseian was a northern relative of the Sino-Tibetan languages.
 These ideas were followed much later by Kai Donner and Karl Bouda.
 A 2008 study found further evidence for a possible relation between Yeniseian and Sino-Tibetan, citing several possible cognates.
 Gao Jingyi (2014) identified twelve Sinitic and Yeniseian shared etymologies that belonged to the basic vocabulary, and argued that these Sino-Yeniseian etymologies could not be loans from either language into the other.

 The "Sino-Caucasian" hypothesis of Sergei Starostin posits that the Yeniseian languages form a clade with Sino-Tibetan, which he called Sino-Yeniseian.
 The Sino-Caucasian hypothesis has been expanded by others to "Dene–Caucasian" to include the Na-Dene languages of North America, Burushaski, Basque and, occasionally, Etruscan.
 A narrower binary Dene–Yeniseian family has recently been well received.
 The validity of the rest of the family, however, is viewed as doubtful or rejected by nearly all historical linguists.
 An updated tree by Georgiy Starostin now groups Na-Dene with Sino-Tibetan and Yeniseian with Burushaski (Karasuk hypothesis).

 George van Driem does not believe that Sino-Tibetan (which he calls "Trans-Himalayan") and Yeniseian are related language families.
 However, he argues that Yeniseian speakers once populated the North China Plain and that Proto-Sinitic speakers assimilated them when they migrated to the region.
 As a result, Sinitic acquired creoloid characteristics when it came to be used as a lingua franca among ethnolinguistically diverse populations.

 Vajda's Dene–Yeniseian proposal renewed interest among linguists such as Geoffrey Caveney (2014) to look into support for the Sino-Dene hypothesis.
 Caveney considered a link between Sino-Tibetan, Na-Dene, and Yeniseian to be plausible but did not support the hypothesis that Sino-Tibetan and Na-Dene were related to the Caucasian languages (Sino-Caucasian and Dene–Caucasian).

+Dene–Caucasian

+Instead of forming a separate family, Starostin (2012) believes that both Yeniseian and Na–Dene are part of a much larger grouping called Dene–Caucasian.
+Starostin states that the two families are related in a large sense, but there is no special relationship between them that would suffice to create a separate family between these two language families.
+This proposal has otherwise been largely discredited by the linguistic community.